Stocil/Clothing-store/README.md

 ### Online store made with fake api

 ### The main purpose of creation:
-- Create a large project for the reactor
+- Create a large project using react
 - Learn how to work with asynchronous requests
 - Learn how to use Redux state manager
 - Learn how to create a design using MUI